The Clear Edge

 Business decisions driven by dashboard metrics (from Article 16), not founder intuition.
 Team knows: if metric X drops >10%, we activate protocol Y.

-Once yearly, team + founder set 12-month objectives.
+Once a year, the team and the founder set 12-month objectives.
 Team executes throughout the year without the founder needing to course-correct monthly.

 Every 90 days, the team reviews metrics, adjusts tactics, and updates the founder.
 Founder approves/adjusts strategy, team executes next 90 days independently.